 In Martin’s spare time, he is an avid reader and enjoys drawing, cooking, biking, and hiking.
 He lives with his wife, Ruth Schowalter, in Decatur, Georgia.
-Ms. Schowalter has been an integral and invaluable field partner with Martin over the past 15 years on the Georgia coast, as well as in the western U.S., the Bahamas, Australia, Costa Rica, New Zealand, and many other places.
+Ms. Schowalter has been an integral and invaluable field partner with Martin over the past 16 years on the Georgia coast, as well as in the western U.S., Australia, the Bahamas, Costa Rica, New Zealand, and many other places.
 As a visionary artist, Schowalter is creatively inspired by the life and environments of the Georgia barrier islands, so together they make for a remarkable science-art team.